 - Comes with: steel spear, injector, harpoon, harpoon loader .

 - Optional: Asso 30 holster.

 Much like the other speargun from this brand, the Asso, the SEAC Caccia is another option.
 Many of the technical features align between the two, but the key difference is the addition of a red rifle sight for easier targeting, along with a reduced diameter of the butt of the gun to allow for better sighting.
 Oh, and it caters for 7mm shafts.
 It’s a little less powerful than the Asso, but it’s still a decent pneumatic speargun.

 - Tank with a slightly flattened form to improve the horizontal traversing and buoyancy.

 - Butt with a reduced diameter at the point for a more precise line of vision.

 - Human-engineered grip in two soft, overprinted materials to increase comfort and grip.

-Of all of these spearguns I’d recommend putting your money into the Mares Cyrano Evo.
-For the money it’s a little pricier, but you’re getting a great pneumatic speargun that really is best in class.
+Of all of these spearguns I’d recommend putting your money into the Cressi SL Star.
+It’s affordably priced so you shouldn’t have to worry about your budget, while getting a great pneumatic speargun that really is best in class.